What Is Telegraphic Speech? Examples, Age And Activities

 2. Telegraphic story questions

-Use stories for language development.
+You can consider reading stories as one of the language development activities for toddlers.
 You can tell your own stories or read from a book.
 This helps create word associations in the toddler’s mind.

 Ask them questions in between to increase their interest and help them absorb more information about the language.
 For instance, if it is a story about a bird who sings, you can ask, “Who sings?”
 If they answer “bird” or state the bird’s name, offer praise.
 If they give one-word answers or do not answer at all, you can say, “The bird (or its name) sings.”